-Yes, an executive order issued by Governor DeWine waives penalties for late reporting and payments during Ohio's emergency declaration period.
+The filing deadline was not extended, however, an executive order issued by Governor DeWine waives penalties for late reporting and payments during Ohio's emergency declaration period.

-32.Should employers pay out paid time off to employees that are being laid off?
+32. Should employers pay out paid time off to employees that are being laid off?